mendix/docs/content/en/docs/developerportal/control-center/set-up-sso-byoidp.md

     If your IdP supports multiple protocols, make sure you enter the OIDC endpoint.
 * **Client ID** – the ID of the Developer Portal registration in your IdP.
 * **Client secret** – the password or secret of the Developer Portal registration in your IdP.
 Enter this once.
 After saving your configuration it will no longer be shown to you.
 See [Changing the Client Secret](#client-secret), below, for information about changing this value once your configuration is active.
 * **Scopes** – selecting a scope to configure the data Mendix is allowed to read from your IdP.
 Mendix uses this data to map the user's identity in your IdP environment with a corresponding identity in the Developer Portal.
 The scope `OpenID` is required.
-In some cases, depending on your IdP, other scopes are necessary to fully map the user's identity.
+Typically the scopes "profile" and "email" are also needed to get the end-user's email address and name, which are required for SSO to fully map the end-user's identity.
+Your IdP may provide additional scopes you can use.

     {{< figure src="/attachments/developerportal/control-center/set-up-sso-byoidp/customer-idp-wizard-page-2.png" >}}